boraozarslan/Game-Box-Online/README.md

 There is the preliminary workings of a fog of war - a safe area of the map where the players do not take damage over time.
 Currently, a shrinking circle is spawned on the map.
 In the future, damage to players outside of the circle can be added.

+# Challenges

+_Development Setup_

+The out-of-the-box API on Mac OS did not work.
+Unfortunately, all of our team members were on Mac laptops.
+We had to spend some time to manipulate project set-up code (like packages) to enable SFML and the API on Mac (specifically Xcode).

+_Networking_

+The additional networking layer we added provided a lot of challenge, as it was difficult to coordinate the updating of clients and hosts to sync game data with no built-in support from the API.

+_Adding and Removing Entities_

+We had lots of different logic that prompted entities to be added and removed in the game.
+The out-of-the-box API staggered these requests, resulting in some conflicts when multiple behaviours of an Entity request the same remove entity action.
+We addressed this by adding more robust guards to the removal process.